dedunu/tech/_posts/2020-07-04-unused-rds-lambda.md

 ---
 layout: post
-title: Stopping unused RDS instances using AWS Lambda
+title: "Stopping unused RDS instances using AWS Lambda"
 ---

 If you stop unused RDS instances, it will start in 7 days.
 It is easy, if you have one instance, you can manage manually.
 When you have 100s of database instances, it is a bit difficult to stop them manually.
 If you create a lambda function with a weekly EventBrigde (CloudWatch Events) trigger, it will keep the instances stopped.